Thu-Duong/Thu-Duong/README.md

 ### Hello mates! :mortar_board:
 ![](https://raw.githubusercontent.com/non-ceterisparibus/non-ceterisparibus/main/Anh-Thu%20Duong%20(1).png)

-My name is Anh-Thu - a Master's student of Economics My study mainly focuses on the labor-education economics with extensive training in programming and innovative analysis methods.
+My name is Anh-Thu - a Master of Science Economics
+My study mainly focuses on the labor-education economics with extensive training in programming and innovative analysis methods.
 Many recent studies in human capital accumulation have focused on identifying how human capital develops from childhood through adolescence and into early adulthood to reduce inequalities by better understanding the mechanism driving gaps.
 I am focusing on two critical questions for my study: how public investments in human capital should be distributed among children from disadvantaged backgrounds to reduce inequality and how it is a late remedy for addressing early disadvantage.
 Besides, I am also interested in environmental economics, for which I haven't had any formal training.
 I am practicing my knowledge by reading and having fun with data and coding.

 Skills: Python / Stata